(A version of this post was originally published in Network World.)

-Interconnection is the deployment of IT traffic exchange points that integrate direct, private connections between counterparties.
+Interconnection is private data exchange between businesses.
+A more detailed definition of Interconnection is the deployment of IT traffic exchange points that integrate direct, private connections between counterparties.
 Interconnection is best achieved hosted in carrier-neutral data center campuses, where distributed IT components are colocated.
 In an age when reams of information race around the world with the click of a finger and massive transactions routinely occur several times faster than the blink of an eye, interconnection powers digital business.

 Interconnection is much more than successfully connecting Point A to Point B. Telephone wires pulled off that kind of simple connectivity ages ago.
 Today’s enterprise-grade interconnection has some key characteristics that can help take digital business to the next level: